watchthelight/pawtech-v2/docs/reference/slash-commands.md

 # Slash Commands and UX

+> **Note:** For a complete, user-friendly guide to all bot commands, see [BOT-HANDBOOK.md](/BOT-HANDBOOK.md).
+This document covers implementation details for developers.

 ## Complete Command Registry

-All commands are guild-scoped and registered via `scripts/commands.ts` on deploy.
-Use `npm run commands` to sync with Discord.
+All commands are guild-scoped and registered via `scripts/deploy-commands.ts` on deploy.
+Use `npm run deploy:cmds` to sync with Discord.

 ### Core Commands